 Optimizely.com is one online tool that can help you in this task and can be used for both sites and for mobile application.

 Visual website optimizer vwo.com allows A/B tests with different URLs and with more than one variable.
 You can also analyse landing Pages, heatmaps and targeted reports for each type and topic of research.

-Thinking strategically of UX for conversion is like thinking of a UX cycle: we've started talking about understanding your user, by applying UX research methodologies, to be able to design a great experience which will drive conversion.
-But the efforts don't stop here.
+Thinking strategically about how to use UX for conversion is like thinking of a UX cycle: we’ve started talking about understanding your user, by applying UX research methodologies, to be able to design a great experience which will drive conversion.
+But the efforts don’t stop here.
 We should keep researching and understanding the user to keep improving their experiences.